bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 The one to whom, when you say “Good Morning” he always responds educate and nicely to you?

-Well, that neighbor of yours that seems so well educated, may be a bully home with his family!
+Well, that neighbor of yours that seems so well educated, may be a bully back home with his family!

 But you can’t see it, you can’t know it because he keeps his house things private!

 He just exposes a nice face to the world out there!

-Encapsulation is a class, or object, which do act on data that it contains not by directly interacting with that data but by calling a “method” it exposes to the outside (the scope) world!
+Encapsulation is a class, or object, which do act on data that it contains not by directly interacting with that data from outside, but by calling a “method” it exposes to the outside (the scope) world!

 <br>